primno/dataverse/README.md

 Dynamics 365 CE (on-premises) and Dynamics 365 Online are supported.

-Dynamics 365 CE (on-premises) is supported since version 9.0 with CBA deployment (ADFS 2019+ only with OAuth enabled).
+Dynamics 365 CE (on-premises) is supported since version 9.0 with CBA/IFD deployment (ADFS 2019+ only with OAuth enabled).

+> **Important**
+> d365-client is in beta stage and subject to change.

 ## Installation
 ```powershell